awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 To specify a DNS name in the `mount` command, you must do the following:
 + Ensure that there's an Amazon EFS mount target in the same Availability Zone as the Amazon EC2 instance\.
 + Connect your Amazon EC2 instance inside an Amazon VPC configured to use the DNS server provided by Amazon\.
 For more information, see [DHCP Options Sets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
-+ Ensure that the Amazon VPC of the connecting Amazon EC2 instance has DNS host names enabled\.
++ Ensure that the Amazon VPC of the connecting Amazon EC2 instance has DNS hostnames enabled\.
 For more information, see [Updating DNS Support for Your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating) in the *Amazon VPC User Guide*\.

 ## Mount Target Lifecycle State Is Stuck<a name="mount-target-lifecycle-stuck"></a>